lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 ###  Alternate process

-up to now we have been processing designs implemented in the 0.18um process.
+Up to now we have been processing designs implemented in the X-Fab 0.18um process.
 We will now analyze the async_fifo design implemented in the AMS 0.35um process.

 In order to use a new process we will essentially need to do 2 things:

-1. changes the library path to use the file /cadence_pdk/AMS/AMS_410_ISR15/liberty/c35_1.8V/c35_CORELIB_WC.lib.
+1. Change the library path to use the file /cadence_pdk/AMS/AMS_410_ISR15/liberty/c35_1.8V/c35_CORELIB_WC.lib.
 This characterizes the slow corner of the core cells for the 1.8V variant of CMOS process.

-2. changes the load_design command to load the netlist contained in sync_fifo/sta/in/async_fifo_0p35um.vg
+2. Change the load_design command to load the netlist contained in sync_fifo/sta/in/async_fifo_0p35um.vg

 In order to compare to the previous run make a backup copy of the rep directory with an alternate name and run the sta.tcl script after applying these modifications.